RedeemedSpoon/Sanitize/README.md

 ### Installation & How to Use:

-Head over our [Website](https://redeemedspoon.github.io/Sanitize/) to install the extension on your brow and get started with our small guide to give you to a brief introduction.
+Head over to our [Website](https://redeemedspoon.github.io/Sanitize/) to install the extension on your browser and get started with our small guide to give you to a brief introduction.
 For more detailed information, please feel free to explore other parts of our site, such as the FAQ section or the changelog.

 ### License: